mrijk/py-predicate/README.md

 str_or_list_of_str = is_str_p | (is_list_p & all_p(lazy_p("str_or_list_of_str")))
 ```

-Using plain Python, the above single one-liner would have to be coded as a (recursive) function.
+Using plain Python, the above one-liner would have to be coded as a (recursive) function.

 The full documentation can be found [here](https://mrijk.github.io/py-predicate/)